Substra/substra-documentation/docs/source/reference/volumes.rst

 Volumes
 -------

+This section lists the different persistent volume claims that are created during a standard deployment of Substra in a cluster.

 Orchestrator
 ************

+The orchestrator claims are only linked with its database.
+This database (and the underlying volume) is important has it is where we store all the events that happen in the network.

 +--------------+--------------+----------+---------------------------------+--------------------------+---------------+----------------+---------------+----------------------------------------------+---------+
 |   PVC name   |  Component   |   Pod    |           access mode           | Volume Size default (Gi) | storage class | reclaim policy | Can be reused |                How to re use                 | Comment |